Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Aye."

-"I would...caution you against rash action.
+"I would... caution you against rash action.
 Not that that’s much your nature, but decisiveness assuredly is.
 Have you considered where retirement would leave you?
 How would that feel?"

 "Well, that’s just it.
 I’m good at what I do.
 Fuck, I’m one of the best of the very bloody best or I would’nae be here!
 An’ I’ve got the vigor of a man half my age!
 So on the one hand, like, I’m where my talents are best used.
 But if I moved on… Could be I could make it.
 Find a new career.
 Shit, I’m an astronaut.
 Could go do that ‘fer a livin’..."